anthoasho/morikin-client/README.md

 ## Application Details

-The front end was created with [Create React App](https://github.com/facebook/create-react-app).
+The front end was generated with [Create React App](https://github.com/facebook/create-react-app).

 ## History and About the Author